hmxmilohax/dance-central-1-deluxe/README.md

 ### Quality of Life
 * All difficulties, venues, and character outfits unlocked by default
+* New menu, `Deluxe Settings`, in game for additional modifications

 ### Additional Modifications
 * Hue-shifting menu